erigontech/erigon/cmd/rpcdaemon/README.md

 note that this is NOT geth-style IPC. for that, read the next section, IPC endpoint(geth-compatible)

+### HTTPS, HTTP2, and H2C

+Erigon supports HTTPS, HTTP2, and H2C out of the box.
+H2C is served by the default HTTP handler.

+To enable the HTTPS+HTTP2 server, add flag `--https.enabled`, along with providing flags `-https.cert="/path/to.cert"` and `--https.key=/path/to.key`

+By default, the HTTPS server will run on the HTTP port + 363. use flag `--https.port` to set the port

+The HTTPS server will inherit all other configuration parameters from http, for instance, enabling the websocket server, cors domains, or enabled namespaces

+If the `--https.url` flag is set, then `--https.addr` and `--https.port` with both be ignored.

 ### IPC endpoint (geth compatible)

 erigon supports the geth-style unix socket IPC. you can enable this with `--socket.enabled` flag,